bamzooka/bamzooka_docker/README.md

 - [Docker](https://docker.com/) is an open source project to pack, ship and run any Linux application in a lighter weight, faster container than a traditional virtual machine.

-- Docker makes it much easier to deploy [a Bamzooka forum](https://github.com/bamzooka/bamzooka) on your servers and keep it updated.
-For background, see [Sam's blog post](http://samsaffron.com/archive/2013/11/07/bamzooka-in-a-docker-container).
+- Docker makes it much easier to deploy [a Bamzooka](https://github.com/bamzooka/bamzooka) on your servers and keep it updated.
 - The templates and base image configure Bamzooka with the Bamzooka team's recommended optimal defaults.

 ### Getting Started